 - To limit distractions, turn off your phone and tell other people in your household that you’ll be meditating.

 - Be patient, especially if you’re new to meditation.
 It takes time and practice to learn how to meditate and to start reaping the rewards.

 Vipassana is an ancient mindfulness meditation technique.
 It involves observing your thoughts and emotions as they are, without judging or dwelling on them.

-Though more studies are needed, research that’s been done to date has found that Vipassana can reduce stress and anxiety, which may have benefits for substance use.
+Though more studies are needed, research to date has found that Vipassana can reduce stress and anxiety, which may have benefits for substance use.
 It may also promote brain plasticity.